Pingumaniac/DSL_and_MDE_in_Rust/README.md

 # DSL_and_MDE_in_Rust
 Based on "Domain-Specific Languages: Effective Modeling, Automation, and Reuse" by Andrzej Wąsowski and Thorsten Berger.

-Solved programming exercises in Rust instead of the other languages used in this book such as Scala, Java and Python.
+I solved programming exercises in Rust instead of the other languages used in this book, such as Scala, Java and Python.

 ## Who am I?
 #### Young-jae Moon